 - Statement of Terms of Employment

 Your church will be full of volunteers, people who give their time to serve as part of their Christian stewardship.
 Without them your church would not operate.
 The Church of England site Parish Resources has advice and guidance on how to make working with volunteers as effective as possible.
-Also, read through this Safer Recruitment Policy, which will help.
+Also, read through safer recruitment advice in our safeguarding section.